 Online Illustrator Course

-Adobe Illustrator is a powerful and versatile tool for creating illustrations, logos, and graphics for print and the Web.
+Adobe Illustrator is a powerful and versatile tool for creating illustrations, logos, and graphics for print and the web.
 You can learn to produce detailed and scalable art in this online Illustrator course.
-Working with an expert instructor, you'll build a strong foundation, exploring selection tools, drawing tools, layers, the Pen tool (a lesson unto itself) as well as transformations/distortions, type tools, and modifying paths and shapes.
-Hands-on illustration projects include a robot, a CD cover, photo tracing, a postcard, a bus ad, and visual identity.
+Working with an expert instructor, you'll build a strong foundation, exploring shape tools, drawing tools, layers, the Pen tool (a lesson unto itself) as well as transformations/distortions, type tools, and modifying paths and shapes.
+Hands-on illustration projects include creating a robot, a series of album covers, a marketing postcard, an advertisement vehicle wrap, and a company logo.

 Unleash the power of the industry-standard vector drawing tool for print and the Web